elunna/hackem/hackem_changelog.md

 - [x] All musical instruments can now break
     - Artifact instruments are safe from breaking on apply.
+    - If you are fumbling, afraid, or the instrument is cursed, there is a 1 in 8 chance it will break when you attempt to play it.
+    - Uncursed instruments have a 1 in 50 chance of breaking.
-    - Cursed instruments break 25%, uncursed 10%, blessed 4%.
+    - Blessed instruments won't break
-    - Higher chance if fumbling (Fumbling % = cursed %)
     - If you are an elf, you will never break an instrument this way.

 ## Spells/Spellcasting

 ### Spellbooks:

-- [x] spellbook of acid stream (evil has acid blast)
+- [x] spellbook of acid blast
 - [x] spellbook of command undead
     - Lowered command undead spell difficulty to 4
 - [x] spellbook of enlighten
 - [x] spellbook of flame sphere
-    - Evil made this a Level 2 spell
+    - Evil made this a level 2 spell
 - [x] spellbook of freeze sphere
     - Made a level 1 spell (as in slashem) - levels out early game a bit more for ice mages.
 - [x] spellbook of lightning